Friends together

 If you want to continue to live in the property, you must pay your rent on time.

-If your landlord has to constantly chase you for the rent, you’ll quickly be viewed as unreliable and you’ll be in breach of your tenancy agreement.
+If you make your landlord constantly chase you for the rent, you’ll quickly appear unreliable and breach your tenancy agreement.
 This could result in you getting yourself evicted from the property.

 Most future landlords will run credit checks on you as part of their tenancy screening.
 As well as this, they’ll have sought a reference from your previous landlord.
 This is to verify that you can afford the property, as well as ensuring that you’ve never fallen into rent arrears in the past.